 ALT stands for alternative information, which in this case is the information that defines images.
 Not all users or technology will be able to display images or apps.
 Having the alternative text allows for that image to still be scanned, and the information used to create a specific search.

 Using every aspect of your website will lead to a better online presence.
 Affiliate links can become a large part of your revenue.
 However, not all search engines view affiliate links as given links.
 Meaning, they won’t look at them as viable sources of information.

 Regarding what URLs will make reading through your website easier, URLs that can be easily clicked on allow for a much simpler search.
 URLs attached to your website should be SEO optimized, containing keywords that will make it easy to search for.
 If you are unsure about why your URL isn’t working as well as you planned, try going through a few test URLs and see what kind of traffic you receive.
 Once you find the best combination of keywords to create a URL, stick with it.

 Adding weekly content to your website through articles, downloads, and new web pages is a strong way to build traffic.
 The more frequently a search engine can be updated with new keywords to aid in searches, the more pages will be viewed.
 When search engines look at your site more frequently, you have the opportunity to achieve higher rankings based on the content you provide.

 Remember that we are still talking about quality over quantity.
-So while it’s very important to update the website consistently, you don’t want to flood your website with subpar content.
+So while it’s significant to update the website consistently, you would rather not flood your website with subpar content.
 Using as many keywords as you can won’t ultimately bring you any further success.

-While you don’t want to oversell your company, because it might seem like you’re trying too hard, you do want to celebrate and show off the successes.
+While you would rather not oversell your company because it might seem like you’re trying too hard, you do want to celebrate and show off the successes.
 Have a page dedicated to your awards and news of potential products or things in the works.